The Afghanistan debacle: How Bush, Obama, Trump, and Biden bamboozled the American public

 That was a helluva secret to keep from the public.
 A sharp indictment came from Douglas Lute, a three-star Army general who was the White House Afghan war czar for Bush and Obama.
 In 2015, he told the project’s interviewers, “We were devoid of a fundamental understanding of Afghanistan—we didn’t know what we were doing.”
 The guy in charge of Afghanistan remarkably added, “We didn’t have the foggiest notion of what we were undertaking.”
 Lute also observed, “If the American people knew the magnitude of this dysfunction.”
 Yes, imagine if we did—though the vast corruption that undermined the massive US rebuilding endeavor was well reported repeatedly over the years.
 As were the continuous failures within the war itself.
 Yet Congress, the media, and the citizenry paid insufficient attention to this never-ending, going-nowhere conflict.

-Several officials interviewed noted the US government—military HQ in Kabul and the White House—consistently hoodwinked the public to make it seem the U.S. was winning in Afghanistan when it was not.
+Several officials interviewed noted the US government—military HQ in Kabul and the White House—consistently hoodwinked the public to make it seem the US was winning in Afghanistan when it was not.
 Remember the steady stream of assurances the Afghan military was becoming more capable of beating back the Taliban?
 That was BS.
 A senior National Security Council official said there was pressure from the Obama White House and the Pentagon to concoct stats showing the American troop surge was succeeding: “It was impossible to create good metrics.
 We tried using troop numbers trained, violence levels, control of territory, and none of it painted an accurate picture.
 The metrics were always manipulated for the duration of the war.”

 John Sopko, who headed the office of the Special Inspector General for Afghanistan Reconstruction (SIGAR), which ran the project, bottom-lined this for the Post: “The American people have constantly been lied to.”